The Importance of Hydration for Seniors’ Health

 Digestive System

-The colon, also called the large intestine, pulls water from the body to aid in the digestive process.
+The colon, also known as the large intestine, absorbs water from the body to facilitate the digestive process.
 When the body is dehydrated, and there is not enough water to extract, the result is typically abdominal pain, cramps, and constipation.

 Brain

 Brain cells require water to perform various cognitive functions.
-Dehydration makes the brain work harder to complete simple tasks.
-Dehydration can result in impaired memory, attention, mood, and general brain performance.
+Dehydration causes the brain to work harder to complete even simple tasks.
+Dehydration can lead to impaired memory, attention, mood, and overall brain function.

-Dehydration can cause a range of symptoms that can negatively impact the quality of daily life.
+Dehydration can cause a range of symptoms that negatively impact daily life.
 Poor hydration can lead to:

 • Increased risk of falls